DEgITx/cpk/README.md

 Main purpose of this package manager to have simple C/C++ manager with possibility to post packages like **npm**, and also provide functionality to support same algorithms and code base for different programming languages, so if someone wanna **quicksort** package in their project on Python - they will get it, and if need the same one for C++ he will get it with simillar command.

 Cross-platform.
 Implemented on C/C++ and provided for Linux, Mac OS, Windows arch.

+## Download/install

+Download last available version on [CPK at download page](https://github.com/DEgITx/cpk/releases).
+CPK is console based utility, so extact archive and add CPK utility to PATH of the system.

 ## Usage